CentreMetre/thamco-order-fulfilment-public/README.md

 # ThAmCo Order Fulfilment Microservice

-> Originally developed as part of the Cloud Computing DevOps module in the Computer Science programme.
+> Originally developed as part of the Cloud Computing DevOps module in the Computer Science Course.

 This project is part of the ThAmCo Order subsystem.
 It fulfils its job as a microservice marking orders as fulfilled.